BGM6/Video-Search-App/README.md

 # Video-Search-App

-#
-In this project I ultized the YouTube Api to create my own video search application.
+In this project I ultized the YouTube API to create my own video search application using React.
-This was a great way for me to learn how class base componenets work in React and also get familiared with ultizing state and the prop system.
+This was a great way for me to learn how state, props and class components work in React.

+#Possible Features to implement in the future

+-Authenication
+-Create a backend using MongoDB
+-Give the users the ability to create an account and be able to save  their favorite videos

 URL: https://festive-davinci-0011c3.netlify.app/